 Instructions

-- When ready, transfer the dough to a greased bowl.
+- Transfer the dough to a lightly greased bowl.
 Cover and let rise for 1 to 1 1/2 hour.
 It must rise in a warm place.
-I heat my oven to 200 degrees and keep the covered bowl near the warmth of the oven.
+I heat my oven to 200 degrees, then turn it off and place the covered bowl in the oven.
+It will proof faster.

 - When ready, roll 2 tablespoons of topping into a ball and flatten into a round disc.
 You can use a tortilla press to do this step.
-Place over conchas and score with a knife, careful not to cut into bread.
-See notes below for variation on the topping.
+Lightly brush a little softened shortening over tops of dough balls.
+Place flattened candy topping over conchas and carefully score with a knife, careful not to cut into bread.

 - Bake in preheated 350 degree oven for 20 minutes, rotating pan halfway through baking time.
 The bottoms of bread should be golden brown. and lightly golden on top.
 Let cool completely before storing in an airtight container with a slice of sandwich bread.
 This will help them stay moist for a couple of days.
 Best thing to do is to enjoy them while they are fresh.